knative-extensions/kn-plugin-quickstart/README.md

 kn quickstart kind --registry
 ```

-Note: we automatically configure tag resolution for the local registry when this flag is passed.
+Note: we automatically configure tag resolution for the local registry when this flag is passed

 ### Quickstart with Minikube